lingui/js-lingui/website/docs/tutorials/react-native.md

 <Trans>Message Inbox</Trans>
 ```

-Alternatively, you may override the default locally on the i18n components, using the `render` or `component` prop, as documented in the [reference](/docs/ref/react.md#rendering-translations).
+Alternatively, you may override the default locally on the i18n components, using the `render` or `component` props, as documented in the [reference](/docs/ref/react.md#rendering-translations).
 Use them to apply styling to the rendered string.

 ## Nesting components

-It is worth mentioning that the [`Trans`](/docs/ref/react.md#trans) macro and `Text` component may be nested, for example to achieve the effect shown in the picture.
+The [`Trans`](/docs/ref/react.md#trans) macro and `Text` component may be nested, for example to achieve the effect shown in the picture.
 This is thanks to how React Native [handles nested text](https://facebook.github.io/react-native/docs/text#nested-text).

 ![image](/img/docs/rn-component-nesting.png)